 I was nostalgic recently to have this tomato and onion dish my Mom and my Aunty Jaya used to make to have with bread when I was much younger and growing up in India.
 Back then in the late 70s bread wasn’t widely available where we lived, and when we could buy some it was more of a luxury than a norm, which meant that when we had bread it was a treat.
-One of the ways we ate bread was with tomato and onion sautéd in butter.
+One of the ways we ate bread was with this tomato and onion sautéd in butter.

-My Mom and Aunty Jaya (Mom’s sister) would make delicious tomatoes and onions sautéed in butter to have with our “toast”.
-Since we didn’t own a toaster, toast in this case was white bread that was buttered and warmed on a pan to create that lightly toasted effect.
+My Mom and Aunty Jaya (Mom’s sister) would make this delicious tomatoes and onions sautéed in butter to have with our “toast”.
+Since we didn’t own a toaster, toast in this case was white bread that was buttered and warmed on a pan to create that lightly golden toasted effect.
 This combo tasted amazing.
 I remember my sisters and I visiting our Aunty Jaya and Chary Uncle in Mumbai where we were always welcomed with this delicious bread and tomato onion sauté, because Jaya Aunty knew how much we loved it.

 I made this tomato and onion sautéd in butter for Rani and myself one afternoon, and I was happy to see that even today this simple dish tasted as good as I remembered and was liked by my kids as well 👍😊.

 In the winter I find tomatoes to be more on the sour side.
 These sour juicy tomatoes taste great in this dish, but honestly any tomato will taste great especially wonderful sweet summer tomatoes.
 Here is the recipe.

 Butter Sautéed Tomato and Onions on Toast: